Gökböri

 Gökböri (Note: Also rendered Gokbori and Kukburi) (13 April 1154 – 28 June 1233) or Muzaffar ad-Din Gökböri, (Note: Full praise names: al-Malik al-Muazzam (the Exalted Prince) Muzaffar ad-Din (the Triumphant in the Faith)) was a leading emir and general of Sultan Saladin (Ṣalāḥ ad-Dīn Yūsuf ibn Ayyūb), and ruler of Erbil.
 He served both the Zengid and Ayyubid rulers of Syria and Egypt.
 He played a pivotal role in Saladin's conquest of Northern Syria and the Jazira (Upper Mesopotamia) and later held major commands in a number of battles against the Crusader states and the forces of the Third Crusade.
-He was known as Manafaradin, a corruption of his principal praise name, to the Franks of the Crusader states.

-Gökböri was the first Muslim ruler to publicly celebrate the birth of Islamic prophet Muhammad in an impressive ceremony in Erbil during which poetry on the occasion of the Mawlid (the Prophet's Birthday) was recited.
+Gökböri was the first Muslim ruler to publicly celebrate the birth of Islamic prophet Muhammad, this ceremony included the recitation of poetry honouring Mawlid (the Prophet's Birthday).

 Origins and early life

 Gökböri, whose name means "Blue-wolf" in Old Turkic, was the son of Zain ad-Din Ali Kutchek, the Emir of Erbil (known as Arbela in contemporary Arab usage).
 Gökböri's ancestry was Turcoman and his family, known as the Begtegīnids, were associated with the Seljuk Turks.
-On the death of his father in August 1168, the fourteen-year-old Gökböri succeeded to the lordship of Erbil.
-However, the atabeg of Erbil, Kaimaz, deposed Gökböri in favour of his younger brother, Zain ad-Din Yusuf.
-Gökböri, exiled from his city, eventually took service with the Zengid prince Sayf al-Din Ghazi II of Mosul.
+On the death of his father, in August 1168, the fourteen-year-old Gökböri succeeded to the lordship of Erbil.
+However, the atabeg of Erbil, Kaimaz, deposed Gökböri in favour of his younger brother, Gökböri, exiled from his city, eventually took service with the Zengid prince Sayf al-Din Ghazi II of Mosul.
 The lord of Mosul granted Gökböri the city of Harran as a fief.